Before you begin

 Single-wall pipe can be cut to achieve the length you need.
 Cut the pipe with a chop saw or angle grinder with a metal cutoff blade.
 You can use a single-wall clamp as a guide and a sharpie or a wax pencil to mark your cuts.
 Cut the female end off and preserve the factory male end on the piece you're going to use.

-You can cut the male end off a longer single-wall pipe and insert the top of the telescoping pipe inside of it to make a longer telescoping section.
+You can cut the female end off a longer single-wall pipe and insert the top of the telescoping pipe inside of it to make a longer telescoping section.